richiebotteri/appwrite-demo-case/README.md

 ## What you will learn in this project

-1. How to setup and self-host an Appwrite backend server on your machine.
+You will learn how to make api requests to ...

-2. How to setup Appwrite on your cloned github repo on your machine.
+1. ...
+Register, login and logout a user.
-3. How to make api auth requests to register, login, logout a user.
+2. ...
+Get active user account data.
-4. How to Create, read, update and delete movie documents.
+3. ...
+Create, read, update and delete movie collections.